DUST

 This thing inside you, looking out through your eyes.

 Does that sound melodramatic?
-Well, after predictably referencing miracle cures for the approximately 400 conditions that affect the human brain, and the cognitive enhancement and augmentation inherent in the interface with ‘all human knowledge’, the Frontiers in Neuroscience study proceeds to give us a trailer of the kind ‘interactive experiences’ that NNR-enabled brain /cloud interface would make possible:
+Well, after predictably referencing miracle cures for the approximately 400 conditions that affect the human brain, and the cognitive enhancement and augmentation inherent in the interface with ‘all human knowledge’, the Frontiers in Neuroscience study goes on to give us a trailer of the kind ‘interactive experiences’ that NNR-enabled brain /cloud interface would make possible:

 A specialized application might be the capacity to engage in fully immersive experiential/sensory experiences, including what is referred to here as “transparent shadowing” (TS).
 Through TS, individuals might experience episodic segments of the lives of other willing participants (locally or remote) to, hopefully, encourage and inspire improved understanding and tolerance among all members of the human family.